OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/batch/batch-linux-nodes.md

 ImageReference imageReference =
     ubuntuAgentSku.VerifiedImageReferences.First(isUbuntu1404);

-// Create hello VirtualMachineConfiguration for use when actually
+// Create the VirtualMachineConfiguration for use when actually
-// creating hello pool
+// creating the pool
 VirtualMachineConfiguration virtualMachineConfiguration =
     new VirtualMachineConfiguration(imageReference, ubuntuAgentSku.Id);

-// Create hello unbound pool object using hello VirtualMachineConfiguration
+// Create the unbound pool object using the VirtualMachineConfiguration
 // created above
 CloudPool pool = batchClient.PoolOperations.CreatePool(
     poolId: poolId,